Why We Loved Map It by Cathy Moore—and Why You’ll Love It Too

 Learning isn’t always the best solution

-Map It by Cathy Moore turns this idea on its head, and it’s one of the things covered in the book.
 Instead of forcing a learning situation, take a step back and look at your business as a whole.
-Identify the business problem, and brainstorm all the ways you could meet that problem.
+Identify the business problem and brainstorm all the ways you could solve that problem.

 Related